YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Environment Variables
 --------------------------

 The operation of YottaDB is controlled by a number of environment variables.
-The most important ones are ydb_dist, ydb_routines and ydb_gbldir, which are discussed above.
+The most important ones are gtm_dist, gtmroutines and gtmgbldir, which are discussed above.
 The file ydb_env_set that is supplied with YottaDB, and which must be sourced rather than executed, attempts to provide reasonable default values.
 By setting environment variables either before sourcing it or after (the former is preferred, because ydb_env_set can attempt to deal with interactions), you can provide your own values instead of using the defaults.

 Review the file /usr/local/lib/yottadb/r1.20_x86_64/ydb_env_set to see how the environment variables are set.
 Study the order in which they are set and see if you can understand why.

 The following environment variable is explicitly set by ydb_env_set:

-- **ydb_dist** - points to the directory where YottaDB is installed.
+- **gtm_dist** - points to the directory where YottaDB is installed.

 The following must be set before ydb_env_set is sourced if you want to run YottaDB in UTF-8 mode: